Ramona's Cuisine

 How to cook the perfect instant pot coconut rice

-Learn how to make this super easy, delicious and fluffy Instant Pot Coconut Rice.
+Learn how to make this super easy, delicious, and fluffy Instant Pot Coconut Rice.

-Why is good to cook the rice al dente?
+How to cook the rice al dente?

 Just like pasta, the rice should also be cooked al dente meaning that it should be cooked through but still have a slight bite to it.
 It is probably harder to set a pressure cooker if you have a rice setting on it.